2-24-battalion-org-au/website-source/webpages/products.md

 # Please note:

   * Ties and Badges are for purchase by 2/24 Association members only.
-  * The pens,  'History of the 2/24' and 'Both Sodes of the Hill' are available for open purchase.
+  * The pens,  *'History of the 2/24'* and *'Both Sides of the Hill'* are available for open purchase.
   * *Shooting Through* will be available also at Association functions.